riedemannai/parakeet-mlx-server/CONTRIBUTING.md

-# Contributing to Parakeet MLX Server
+# Contributing to Neuro-Parakeet MLX Server

 Thank you for your interest in contributing!
 This document provides guidelines and instructions for contributing to the project.